 Possibly.
 Many people who file an I-485 to have their status adjusted to any green card are liable to be brought in for an interview.
 The EB-3 is no exception.
 However, if you are prepared and your case is legitimate, you have nothing to fear from this interview.
 The evaluating officer will ask you questions from your I-485 and I-140 to ensure that you are the person that you say you are (questions like your employer, address, date of birth, etc.).

 If your information has changed in a way that makes you ineligible (such as committing a crime or losing your sponsoring employer), then your application may be denied.
 However, do not let this cause you to lie to the officer.
 An application can always be refiled, but being caught in an attempt to immigrate fraudulently could result in a long-term or even permanent ban on re-entry into the U.S.

 We’ve covered several common questions concerning the EB-3, but this is far from all of the information you would need in order to make an educated decision about your immigration future.
 To have all of your questions answered and to avoid any common pitfalls that go along with getting any green card, it’s best to speak to an immigration attorney.

-Here at Immi-USA, we have a dedicated team of EB-3 attorneys that specialize in employment immigration.
-We have helped countless workers just like you obtain permanent residence in the U.S. through the EB-3.
-From gathering evidence and filing the petition to responding to obstacles such as Requests for Evidence, we’ll handle your case from start to finish.
+VisaNation Law Group has a dedicated team of EB-3 attorneys that specialize in employment immigration.
+They have helped countless workers just like you obtain permanent residence in the U.S. through the EB-3.
+From gathering evidence and filing the petition to responding to obstacles such as Requests for Evidence, they’ll handle your case from start to finish.

-To get in touch with our immigration team, you can fill out this contact form and schedule a consultation with our office today.
+To get in touch with the VisaNation Law Group, you can fill out this contact form and schedule a consultation today.